oriweingart/redux-publish-action/README.md

 $ npm install
 $ npm start
 ```
-open the sender browser on
+Open the sender browser on
 ```bash
 http://localhost:3000?sender=true
 ```
-open the receiver browser on
+Open the receiver browser on
 ```bash
 http://localhost:3000?receiver=true
 ```
-All ui interactions performed by the sender will be displayed in the receiver user browser.
+All UI interactions performed by the sender will be displayed in the receiver's browser.

 ## License